i-anasop/ZenGo-Booking-App/README.md

-# 🚀 ZenGo – Smart Transport Booking App (Java Swing)
+# 🚀 GoZen – Smart Transport Booking App (Java Swing)

 **ZenGo** is a professional, beginner-friendly, and fully functional **Java Swing desktop application** for booking **Tickets (Bus/Train)** or **Rides (Car/Bike)**.
 It provides a complete transport booking flow with elegant design, splash screen animation, dynamic form handling, and booking confirmation – all backed by a connected database.